brownplt/B2T2/InterestingOrIllustrativeUses.md

 ```

-## Jelly Bean Homologous
+## Jelly Bean Homogeneous

 This example program investigates the association between getting acne and consuming jelly beans of a particular color.
-The processed table, `tableJN`, is homologous because all of its columns contain numbers.
-It is interesting to compare this program with the next example, Jelly Bean Hetero, which processes `tableJM`, a table that contains an additional string-typed column.
+The processed table, `tableJB`, is homogeneous because all of its columns contain Boolean values.
+It is interesting to compare this program with the next example, Jelly Bean Heterogeneous, which processes `tableJM`, a table that contains an additional string-typed column.
 Some type systems might understand this program but not the next one.

 ```lua
 > pHacking =